Duckquill

 Duckquill ships with a localization system based on one used in tabi, it’s very easy to use and quite flexible at the same time.

-To add a translation, simply create a file in your site’s i18n directory called [lang-code].toml, e.g fr.toml.
-The language code should be ISO 639-1 or BCP 47.
+To add a translation, simply create a file in your site’s i18n directory called LANG_CODE.toml, e.g fr.toml.
+The language code should be either ISO 639-1 or BCP 47.

 Inside that file, copy-paste one of the existing translations from Duckquill and adapt it to your needs.
 You can also check tabi translation files for reference.